decentralized-identity/labs-linkedclaims/docs/companion_guide.md

 - When should I use LinkedClaims vs other solutions?
 - How do I handle private claims?
 - What are the storage requirements?
+- Are there industry standards that LinkedClaims complies with?

 ## 8. Reference Implementations